Why le petit oeuf?

 Le Petit Oeuf is a food blog about food, recipes, cooking, thoughts, feelings and opinions about food.

 Who writes the recipes?

 All of the recipes on this website are written by myself and therefore I hold the copyright.
-Most recipes on here are developed from beginning to end from ideas I’ve had, but a few are adapted from other sources and if that’s the case, I will always credit those sources with a link to the original.
+Most recipes on here are created using ideas that I’ve developed, but a few are adapted from other sources and if that’s the case, I will always credit those sources with a link to the original.

 Who takes the photos?

-All of the photos on this website are also taken by myself at home in my kitchen and I also hold the copyright.
+Almost all of the photos on this website are taken by myself at home in my kitchen, so I also hold the copyright.
 Please share them, pin them and link to them but please don’t steal them.

 What happens to all of the food in the photos?

 When I make something, I eat it.
 Almost everything I’ve ever made for this blog has either been eaten straight after being photographed (often a bit cold by that point, but sometimes you have to suffer for your art), or it’s frozen for consumption later when no-one is looking